influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

   - /influxdb/v2.0/reference/api/influxdb-1x/dbrp
 ---

 In 1.x, data is stored in databases and retention policies.
 In 2.0, data is stored in buckets.
-To query a bucket with InfluxQL, the bucket must be mapped to a database and retention policy (add links).
+To query a bucket with InfluxQL, the bucket must be mapped to a database and retention policy.

 {{% note %}}
 If data is written into InfluxDB 2.0 using the /write 1.x compatibility API, buckets were mapped automatically, so you can skip steps 1-2.
-For more information, see Database and retention policy mapping service (add link).
+For more information, see [Database and retention policy mapping service] (influxdb/v2.0/reference/api/influxdb-1x/dbrp/).
 {{% /note %}}

 ## Verify 2.0 buckets have a mapping